mellymelz/recipes/baked/bread/Easy Sourdough.md

 ### Shape and Final Rise

-- Prepare a length of parchment suitable to support the dough as a slight
+- Prepare a length of parchment suitable to support the dough as a sling
 - Lightly flour a work surface to prevent the dough from sticking
 - Remove dough from the bowl and place on floured surface
 - Shape dough by pulling dough into itself around sides and to the bottom